divyatv/HeroesOfPymoli/README.md

-Note: The jyote notebook file in git doesnt render correctly and the output looks weird.
+Note: The jypter notebook file in git doesnt render correctly and the output looks weird.
 But the code runs fine and outputs as expected.

 # HeroesOfPymoli